 Bring the medicines and other vitamins

-To ensure the baby inside me would be safe during the trip, my OB Gyne gave me medicines to take before traveling and during the travel.
+To ensure the baby inside me would be safe during the trip, my OB Gyne gave me medicines to take before traveling and for the entire trip.
 Medicines and other stuff like folic acid, calcium supplements should be part of a pregnant’s travel essentials.

 Bring the medical clearance and other pregnancy-related medical records